-On the successive homesheets, I continue to make pleas to the therapists:
+On the successive homesheets, I continued to make pleas to the therapists:

 “We must get to a healing spot where Grace can come to family and own her behaviour, most of which got us all here!
 We are stuck in limbo until this happens with each of us.”

-Outpatient school continued and Grace continued making notes on her home sheet prompts.
-She was routinely asked what her struggles are (chores), what her goals are (chores) and what she is willing to do to make it happen (comply) and one day, I note that where it asks Grace what she is willing to do to make her goal that day (which was “to do everything plus more that my mom tells me to do”), she wrote: swallow my pride.
+Grace continued making notes on her home sheet prompts.
+She was routinely asked what her struggles are (chores), what her goals are (chores) and what she is willing to do to make it happen (comply) and one day, I note that where it asks Grace what she is willing to do to make her goal that day (which was “to do everything plus more that my mom tells me to do”), she wrote: “swallow my pride.”